IslandViewPTA/islandview-pta-site/content/news/2019-12-newsletter.md

 ## Reading Is Fundamental (RIF)

+It's almost time for R.I.F.
+Day, where children's literacy is celebrated and supported through guest readers and hundreds of free books from which _every_ _student can select a free book to keep_.

+R.I.F. arrives on December 5th, and your help is needed to make the event a smashing success!
+Sign up [here](https://www.signupgenius.com/go/10c0d44aead2da3f58-fall1) for shift times and give an hour of your time for literacy.

 ## Class Act School Play signup NOW

 Dec 16 is when we let parents know whether their kid is in (or waitlisted).
 First rehearsal day is Jan 9.
 Watch for a sign up in early January.